Maritime Audits

 Why?

 When these techniques are professionally executed, navigational risks are reduced.
-Navigational audits are a requirement of TMSA becoming more and more common in other trades e.g. bulk carriers.
-This course focuses on the challenge of safe navigation today.
+Navigational audits are becoming more and more common in other trades, such as bulk carriers, and are a requirement of TMSA.
+This course focuses on the challenges of safe navigation today.

 How?

-A Navigational Audit is a systematic control of how the Ship Operator´s Navigational procedures are followed.
-A Navigational Audit starts with a discussion between the ship operator and the independent auditor what the outcome of the program should be.
+A Navigational Audit is a systematic control of how a ship operator's navigational procedures are followed.
+The audit begins with a discussion between the ship operator and the independent auditor regarding the desired outcome of the program.

 Sailing Navigational Audit

-Our classic and most utilized audit.
-Our experienced auditors are boarding the vessel and sailing for about 2-3 days with the ship.
-The personal exchange with the crew allows a deep insight into the overall vessel and crew performance.
+Our classic and most utilized audit involves experienced auditors boarding the vessel and sailing for approximately 2-3 days with the ship.
+The personal exchange with the crew allows for a deep insight into the overall vessel and crew performance.
+The audit aims to:

 Port Audit

-A typical harbour audit will be done during one working day, whilst the vessel is in port, preferably during day-time.
-The minimun time required is 6 hours, but many take up to 10 hours.
-The auditor will review relevant documentation such as logbooks, passage plans and maintenance records.
-Interviews with officers are part of the audit as well.
+A typical harbor audit will be conducted during one working day, while the vessel is in port, preferably during the day.
+The minimum time required is 6 hours, but many audits take up to 10 hours.
+The auditor will review relevant documentation, such as logbooks, passage plans, and maintenance records, and conduct interviews with officers as part of the audit.

 Remote Navigational Audit (RNA)

-One of the most demanding challenges in world-wide shipping is actually meeting the vessel in time and finding the correct voyage to conduct an audit.
-Sometimes travel costs exceed the actual audit costs here.
+One of the most demanding challenges in worldwide shipping is actually meeting the vessel on time and finding the correct voyage to conduct an audit.
+Sometimes, travel costs exceed the actual audit costs.

-Although we strongly believe, that the personal exchange between auditor and auditee is the main benefit of a successful audit, there are circumstances, when a remotely conducted audit is needed to comply with own targets or charterer requirements.
+Although we strongly believe that the personal exchange between auditor and auditee is the main benefit of a successful audit, there are circumstances when a remotely conducted audit is needed to comply with internal targets or charterer requirements.

-At Matau-Marine we offer two options to conduct such a review: A VDR based review and a remote passage plan based navigational audit.
-Both can be amended by telephone interviews.
+At Matau-Marine, we offer two options to conduct such a review: a VDR-based review and a remote passage plan-based navigational audit.
+Both can be supplemented by telephone interviews.

 Contact us for more details of our tailored solution for you!